 Due to the pandemic we have delayed this year’s price increase for existing patients until January 1st and prices remain at £45 per standard treatment until then.

-From June 1st we will be increasing the time that we spend with new patients at their initial consultation to a minimum of 45mins in order to take their case history and still leave time for a full treatment; the cost for this initial consultation will be £65.
+From June 1st we have increased the time that we spend with new patients at their initial consultation to a minimum of 45mins in order to take their case history and still leave time for a full treatment; the cost for this initial consultation is £65.

 Invoiced accounts will increase to £85/£65 for Initial/Follow-up appointments for Private Insurer treatments to reflect the increased administration associated with these plans.

 Lisa will call you the day before your appointment to check that you are not suffering from any Covid-19 symptoms and that you still require your appointment.
 We are NHS Allied Health Professionals and are continuing to follow government & professional guidance concerning the provision of osteopathic care, and as a recognised healthcare setting our clinics remain open during all current national lockdown restrictions.
 In line with Public Health England and Institute of Osteopathy guidance we ask that patients wear a mask or face covering for their appointment.
-We are also increasing the PPE provision for our Osteopaths and constantly updating our hygiene & organisational protocols.
+We have also increased the PPE provision for our Osteopaths and are constantly updating our hygiene & organisational protocols.

 We have a limited supply of face masks for sale at £1 each if you require one (only one per patient please as this is below our cost price).